The short to medium automotive future is Hybrid, not electric

 Moreover imagine you arrive home after a busy day and your brand new 100.000 euros Full Electric SUV is empty.
 You attach your car to the charger in garage and suddenly you realize that you forget too buy something (or, even worst, you have an emergency) … then?
 What are you doing?

-your brand new SUV is like a useless furniture.
+YOU CALL A TAXI!!!
+Because your brand new SUV is like a useless furniture.

 We have driven and used several times Teslas, BMW i3, Porsche Taycan, so we exactly know what we are writing: the currently produced full electric cars are extremely performant in term of acceleration, reduction of local emissions and noise, but these electric cars are still ages far away from the freedom of use and practicality of a diesel car, that you can refuel everywhere, in 5 minutes, every 1000km.